T-P-S-G-A/Discord-Hadith-Bot/README.md

 ## How to use:
 - Replace all **"Placeholder" Variables Values** with Your Personal DiscordAPI Token and Channel ID & Role ID
+- Execute the Python Program after setting up your Discord Bot (with Necessary Intents)

+   ### Intents that are Required
+   - (Guilds) Server Members Intent
+   - Message Content Intent